-- Proposed Action: Conduct an initial gather or gathers to remove excess animals in order to achieve and maintain the population within the AML range, apply population growth suppression methods that includes fertility control (vaccines and/or intrauterine devices [IUDs]) to released mares, and sex ratio adjustment of 60% male and 40% female.
-Then, over a 10-year period after the initial gather(s) have achieved low AML, conducted maintenance gathers and apply fertility control methods to maintain low AML. - Alternative A: Conduct an initial gather or gathers to remove excess animals in order to achieve and maintain the population within the AML range, apply fertility control methods (vaccines and/or IUDs) to released mares, and release a small, non-reproducing component of males (up to 37 geldings). - Alternative B: Conduct an initial gather or gathers to remove excess wild horses in order to achieve and maintain within AML range without implementation of additional population growth suppression methods. - Alternative C. No Action Alternative (No Wild Horse gathers or removals, no population growth suppression).
+• Proposed Action: Conduct an initial gather or gathers to remove excess animals in order to achieve and maintain the population within the AML range, apply population control measures (fertility control vaccines and/or intrauterine devices [IUDs]) to released mares, and sex ratio adjustment of 60% male and 40% female.
+Then, over a 10-year period after the initial gather(s) have achieved low AML, conduct maintenance gathers and continue application of population control measures to maintain the population within the AML.

+- Alternative A: Conduct an initial gather or gathers to remove excess animals in order to achieve and maintain the population within the AML range, apply population control measures (fertility control vaccines and/or intrauterine devices [IUDs]) to released mares, and release a small, non-reproducing component of males (up to 37 geldings). - Alternative B: Conduct an initial gather or gathers to remove excess wild horses in order to achieve and maintain within AML range without implementation of additional population control measures. - Alternative C. No Action Alternative (No Wild Horse gathers or removals, no population control measures).